Choose Your Path

 The Institute may update policies periodically to reflect academic, institutional, regulatory, or partner placement requirements.
 Students are notified of material changes that affect program participation.

-Common expenses beyond tuition (varies by placement and supervision arrangement).
+Additional costs not included in tuition Common expenses beyond tuition, which may vary by placement and supervision arrangement.

 While program tuition covers the full academic pathway, instructional delivery, and institutional coordination, some costs associated with training and practicum participation are not included and may vary depending on individual circumstances and placement requirements.